xavier268/myprolog/README.md

 * [ a | [ b c ]]*// This is the bar form of the same*
 * [  ] *// Not the same as nil, its canonical form is dot(nil, nil)*

-Note taht the bar form can produce object that cannot be represented as lists :
+Note that the bar form can produce object that cannot be represented as lists.
+Lists are **always** terminated with dot(nil,nil).

 * [ a | b ] *// dot (a b)